E-CO Energi

 E-CO Energi is a Norwegian power company and after Statkraft the second largest producer of Hydroelectricity in Norway.

 The Majority of the company is owned by Hafslund AS, which itself is owned by the Oslo municipality.

 Structure

 E-CO is wholly owned by the City of Oslo.
 Operations are divided into E-CO Vannkraft, E-CO Norne and Oslo Lysverker.
 E-CO also holds partial ownership of Oppland Energi, Opplandskraft, Øvre Otta, Vinstra Kraftselskap, Embretsfosskraftverkene and Norsk Grønnkraft.
 Total annual production is 9.7 TWh.

 E-CO has its own production plants in Aurland, Hallingdal and Nedre Glomma.
-Partially owned plants are located throughout Southern Norway, with main focus on Oppland, Hedmark and Buskerud.
+Partially owned plants are located throughout Southern Norway, with main focus on Innlandet and Buskerud.
 All in all E-CO owns, operates wholly and partially, more than 70 hydroelectric power plants, including the third largest in Norway, Aurland 1.
 E-CO is also the largest owner of the Øvre Otta construction, that is one of the most extensive in Norway in later years.